natalieagus/50033/docs/02-babies/animation.md

 First, create a `mario_die` animation with 4 samples, simply changing the sprite.

 - Add `gameRestart` Trigger parameter to Mario's animator
-- Remove "Has Exit Time"
+- Remove "Has Exit Time", we want mario to go back to `idle` state immediately when the game is restarted
 - Add transition between `mario_die` to `mario_idle`
 - and add the `gameRestart` condition to this newly created transition